videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/guide/prebuilt-video-and-audio-calling/quick-start-android.md

 ### Permissions

-In order to embed a room in Android, add these permissions to the manifest:
+In order to embed VideoSDK in Android, add these permissions to the manifest:

 ```js
   <uses-permission android:name="android.permission.RECORD_AUDIO" />